the-events-calendar/the-events-calendar/readme.txt

 = [4.6.26] TBD =
 * Add - the `tribe_events()` function as entry-point to the Events ORM and the supporting filter code [116356, 115579]
+* Add support for the `tribe_suppress_query_filters` query variable to prevent the plugin own query filters from applying [116356, 115579]

 = [4.6.25] TBD =